yghazi/g4ti-nlp-processor/README.md

 ### Requirements
 - Python 3.X

+For Windows, you will also need the following:
+- .NET framework
+- Visual Studio build tools

 ### To install dependencies execute the below command ###

 ```
 #!python

+cd g4ti-nlp-processor # navigate to the g4ti-nlp-processor folder

 pip install -r requirements.txt